Back to Creator Lab

 • We took a creator from $5K to $40K/month in 30 days by replacing mass PPVs with strategic chatting

 What does an OnlyFans chatter actually do — and why do they matter so much?
 When we onboard a new creator, the first thing I look at is their DMs.
 And honestly, it's almost always the same story — hundreds of unanswered messages, mass PPV blasts going to every subscriber, and zero fan notes.
 They're sitting on a goldmine and don't even know it.
 I've been managing chatters at B9 for over three years now, and the pattern never changes: the moment we put a trained chatter on someone's page, their revenue explodes.
 I'm talking 5x, 8x, sometimes 10x what they were making alone.
+I broke down our exact session flow in the video above — and this guide goes even deeper.
 According to Adweek, OnlyFans revenue grew 553% in a single year — and direct messaging is the core driver.
 DMs aren't just messages — they're where 95% of the money actually comes from.
 This guide breaks down everything I've learned about chatting: what chatters actually do, how we hire and train them, the psychology behind selling in DMs, and exactly how we took one creator from $5K to $40K per month in 30 days.

 What an OnlyFans Chatter Actually Does